Skip to content

 This question separates serious programs from the rest.
 The most dangerous moment in recovery isn't the first week.
 It's the first week back home, when the structure disappears and old triggers resurface.

-Strong programs have aftercare plans: transitional housing options, alumni networks, ongoing accountability, job placement assistance, and connections to local churches and support groups.
-If a program's answer to "what's next?" is essentially "good luck," keep looking.
+Strong programs have aftercare plans: transitional housing options, alumni networks, ongoing accountability, job placement help, and connections to local churches and support groups.
+If a program's answer to "what's next" is basically "good luck," keep looking.

 Red Flags to Watch For